 The first person into your home needs to knock and be admitted.
 He or she needs to walk through the house and leave by a different door.

 Oh, and one other thing -- those first in after midnight cannot have flat feet, cross-eyes or eyebrows that meet in the middle of their forehead.

 When the tall, dark, handsome man shows up with a gift, let’s hope it is black-eyed peas and collards.

 The combination, staples on Southern tables on New Year’s Day, are said to represent coins and green-backs.
 They translate into good luck and financial gains in the new year.

 In many Latin American countries, grapes are eaten as the new year begins.
-Twelve grapes are eaten on New Year’s Eve -- one for each stroke of midnight.
+Twelve grapes are eaten on New Year’s Eve.
 It is supposed to bring you good luck.